+“This is a really fun night at the theatre,” Moore says of Becky Mode’s script, “a play that makes the audience laugh out loud.”
+Set in the cramped reservations office beneath an ultra-exclusive Manhattan restaurant, Fully Committed centers on Sam, an out-of-work actor who juggles calls from would-be diners as well as the demands of a narcissistic chef, needy coworkers, and his widowed dad.
+Ferguson switches gears in rapid succession to play a total of 40 roles, including the restaurant’s French maître d’ and Lebanese business manager and a collection of imperious Park Avenue matrons.
 Fully Committed won raves when it debuted Off-Broadway in 1999, and Moore notes that restaurant culture has become even more frenzied — and therefore ridiculously funny — since then.
 “Chefs now have their own TV shows and restaurant chains,” he says, “so we’ve updated the play to reflect the notion of celebrity dining.”
 The show’s fictional restaurant is too upscale for Open Table, leaving tourists and snooty foodies at the mercy of Sam and his reservation book.
 “The humor comes from observing how people behave under duress,” Moore says of competition to snag a coveted reservation.
 Suffice it to say that socialites such as Mrs. Sebag (pronounced “Seabag”) and Mrs. Vandevere do not like to hear the sentence “We are fully committed,” a euphemism for “You can’t get a table.”

 Adding to the hilarity are asides about the exotic ingredients and cooking methods favored by 21st century chefs.
 “Knowing how fast your salmon swam to the restaurant can yield healthy, beautiful food,” quips Moore, “but there’s also something funny about it.
 All the crazy things people do with foam and infusions — we want to take advantage of the fact that the culinary arts are advancing in ways that can be funny.”
 As research, Moore and Ferguson have enjoyed a few five-star dinners of their own around town at restaurants Daniel, Jean-Georges, and Eleven Madison Park.
 “We people-watch and have some lovely food and wine,” Moore says, adding with a laugh, “It’s been rough.”